 This recipe only has one “off the wall” ingredient: glycerin.
-It’s a thick sugar based liquid that often used as a moisturizer…and sweetner.
+It’s a thick sugar based liquid that often used as a moisturizer…and sweetener.
 Go figure.

-Add it to your play dough for extra shine–just like the stuff from the toy aisle!
-It will also keep the dough from drying out quickly.
+Add it to your dough for extra shine–just like the stuff from the toy aisle!
+It will also keep your dough from drying out quickly.

-If you skip it, you’ll still get a really good dough with a super awesome color and fantastic smell.
-Sadly the color will get dull if it’s allowed to dry out a bit–which will happen if you play with the dough for a long time.
+Don’t even think about skipping it!
+Sure, the dough will still be fantastic with awesome color and wonderful smell.
+But the color will get dull if it’s allowed to dry out a bit–which will happen after you have a good long play session with your dough.